What you should know if you travel to Cuba

 1.- All passengers are required to complete the online Advanced Traveler Information form ( D’Viajeros ) before arriving in Cuba.
 You can access this form from any device that connects to the internet, 24 hours a day, seven days a week, from 72 hours prior to your arrival in Cuba.

 2.- Regardless of their nationality or place of residence, all passengers are subject to the same provisions, rights and duties before Customs.
-In other words, wherever they live and whatever nationality they have, they can bring the same as long as they are over 10 years old.

 3.- An IMPORT is considered to have been made when customs duties are paid for the items we bring.
 If you do not pay customs duties, then you have not made an import.
 The entry of personal effects and/or items exempt from payment is not considered an import.

-4.- The “First Import of the year” is NOT the first time you enter the country in a calendar year, but rather the first time customs duties are paid .
+4.- The “First Import of the year” is NOT the first time you enter the country in a calendar year, but rather the first time customs duties are paid.
 A passenger can enter with 30 kg. as many times as he wants during the year and import “the thousand Points” on December 31.

-6.- Children under 10 years of age cannot carry out non-commercial imports and ONLY their personal effects can enter the country , including means of transportation, as well as food, toys, etc. according to your age.
+6.- Children under 10 years of age cannot carry out non-commercial imports and ONLY their personal effects can enter the country, including means of transportation, as well as food, toys, etc. according to your age.
 They must always carry out customs clearance accompanied by an adult who represents them.

 7.- Personal effects of passengers enter the country free of payment (without paying duties).
 Among other items, Personal Effects are considered :